Weather: Rug up before you head out today - it's going to be wet and cold

+Snow warnings are in place for a number of other roads; the Napier-Taupo Road (SH5) and the Remutaka Hill Road (SH2) in the North Island, and Lindis Pass (SH8), the Crown Range Road and the Dunedin to Waitati Highway (SH1) in the south.

+Parts of the South Island shivered in below-zero temperatures this morning, with Wanaka recording the lowest at -2C and Christchurch and Blenheim at -1.

-A cold and showery southwesterly flow is covering the country today - bringing snow down to low levels in the South Island and resulting in heavy snow warnings and watches for the central North Island.
+The closures and disruptions come as a cold and showery southwesterly flow covers the country - bringing snow down to low levels in the South Island and resulting in heavy snow warnings and watches for the central North Island.

 MetService has issued severe weather warnings for parts of Southland, Clutha and southern Fiordland; where heavy snow is expected to fall through to this afternoon.